Composite image of a Modern Control room indoors 322717_ABMS_Command_Room_1_120720.psd

 Phase 2

-B-1 and B-52 Bombers
+B-1 and B-52 bombers

 The B-1 and new B-52 radar systems and targeting pods provide accurate targeting information and laser designation in a customer’s kill chain.
 Both bombers can effectively locate targets in live combat operations for direct attack prosecution, and cooperative engagement, in a permissive threat environment.